newsdev/ai2html/index.md

 #### Artboards palette

 - **Artboard names**
   - Artboard names become part of the `id` of the `div` corresponding to that artboard.
-It is not necessary to rename the artboards from the Illustrator defaults, though take care not to begin the name with a numeral since html id’s are not recognized if they begin with a number.
+They should have unique names.

 - **Specifying artboards to ignore**
   - Add a dash, ie. `-`, as the first character of an artboard name to tell the script that you don’t want it to be included in the output.